Garvit-Galhotra/college_AI/models/Fine_Tuned_Intent_Model/README.md

 - sentence-similarity
 - feature-extraction
 - generated_from_trainer
-- dataset_size:1291
+- dataset_size:712
 - loss:CosineSimilarityLoss
-base_model: sentence-transformers/all-MiniLM-L6-v2
+base_model: sentence-transformers/multi-qa-MiniLM-L6-dot-v1
 widget:
-- source_sentence: Are there certifications in programming languages like Python or Java at BFGI?
+- source_sentence: Are there any computer labs with printing services on campus?
   sentences:
-  - Do you offer evening or weekend classes?
+  - How dos the prgram cost, and how the fees are set up?
-  - What is the schedule for semester exams at BFGI?
+  - What are the facilities available here?
-  - Do you offer evening or weekend classes?
+  - What are the placement opportunities?
-- source_sentence: How does the placement cell at the college assist students with career opportunities?
+- source_sentence: Do you know of any research labs that focus on this topic?
   sentences:
-  - What is the schedule for semester exams at BFGI?
+  - Do you offer online certification programs?
-  - Who are some notable alumni?
+  - What is the fee Structure?
-  - What is the average placement percentage?
+  - Are there any research labs available?
-- source_sentence: Could you tell me about the main focus of your lab’s research?
+- source_sentence: Are there any diploma courses available at BFGI after 12th?
   sentences:
-  - Who are some notable alumni?
+  - Can you tell me wut the program costs and how the feez is settup?
-  - Are there any research labs available?
+  - Tell me about the College.
-  - Do you offer online certification programs?
+  - Hi
-- source_sentence: Does BFGI offer certifications in digital marketing?
+- source_sentence: Is there a Computer Science department?
   sentences:
-  - What are the key deadlines for applying?
+  - What courses should I take next semester?
-  - Is there a business school or management department?
+  - What are the placement opportunities?
-  - Do you offer evening or weekend classes?
+  - what are the courses offered?
-- source_sentence: How can I get involved in presenting my research at conferences?
+- source_sentence: Can I take summer courses to graduate early?
   sentences:
-  - Who are some notable alumni?
+  - What courses should I take next semester?
-  - Are there any research labs available?
+  - Are there any diploma programs?
-  - What is the average placement percentage?
+  - What courses should I take next semester?
 pipeline_tag: sentence-similarity
 library_name: sentence-transformers
 ---

-# SentenceTransformer based on sentence-transformers/all-MiniLM-L6-v2
+# SentenceTransformer based on sentence-transformers/multi-qa-MiniLM-L6-dot-v1

-This is a [sentence-transformers](https://www.SBERT.net) model finetuned from [sentence-transformers/all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
+This is a [sentence-transformers](https://www.SBERT.net) model finetuned from [sentence-transformers/multi-qa-MiniLM-L6-dot-v1](https://huggingface.co/sentence-transformers/multi-qa-MiniLM-L6-dot-v1).
 It maps sentences & paragraphs to a 384-dimensional dense vector space and can be used for semantic textual similarity, semantic search, paraphrase mining, text classification, clustering, and more.

 ## Model Details

 ### Model Description
 - **Model Type:** Sentence Transformer
-- **Base model:** [sentence-transformers/all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) <!-- at revision fa97f6e7cb1a59073dff9e6b13e2715cf7475ac9 -->
+- **Base model:** [sentence-transformers/multi-qa-MiniLM-L6-dot-v1](https://huggingface.co/sentence-transformers/multi-qa-MiniLM-L6-dot-v1) <!-- at revision 4151c507ffb0f2fcd311cf431f54b5fc7d097851 -->
-- **Maximum Sequence Length:** 256 tokens
+- **Maximum Sequence Length:** 512 tokens
 - **Output Dimensionality:** 384 dimensions
-- **Similarity Function:** Cosine Similarity
+- **Similarity Function:** Dot Product
 <!-- - **Training Dataset:** Unknown -->
 <!-- - **Language:** Unknown -->
 <!-- - **License:** Unknown -->